KnugiHK/OurTube/README.md

 A self-hosting streaming website including video streaming and live streaming.

 # Development Progress
-The prototype of this project was compete and being improved heavily now.
+The prototype of this project is completed and being improved heavily now.

 # To-Do